free printable planner for March

 As we head out of winter in to warmer months, the kids will be needing new shoes as even in Scotland it’s getting too warm to keep wearing their winter boots.
 And of course they’ve grown out of last year’s spring/ summer trainers and walking shoes.
 It’s always a matter of getting the timing just right – don’t buy too soon in case they have a growth spurt, but don’t leave it too late or the shops won’t have anything decent left in their size.
 Hand on heart, I hate buying shoes!

 Easter is a big celebration for us, and while it doesn’t take as much preparation as Christmas I do like to prepare for it well in advance.
-Easter falls on 9th April this year, but giving myself plenty of time means less stress when the big day comes.
-So, make yourself a big Easter ‘to do’ list and start ticking off all those bits and pieces, and before you know it you’ll be all sorted!
+Easter falls on Sunday 20th April this year, which feels like a long time away, but things I’m doing well in advance include:

 Book a summer holiday